 The more we ask, the more we understand – and the more we understand, the more answers we have.
-Which is why we place so much importance on the discovery phase of a project – it’s one of the most crucial activities we undertake because it’s only when we’re armed with the right information that we can get off to the best possible start.
+Which is why we place so much importance on the discovery phase of any software development or digital transformation project.

-This information gives us a valuable head start going into the project.
+The information gathered from these Agile discovery services gives us a valuable head start going into the project.
 We’ll know what needs to be done, and in what order.
 And you won’t just get the software you want – you’ll get the software you need to achieve your goals.

-When ORX approached us with the requirement to overhaul their news application, we began the project with Discovery – collaborative workshops, user profile analysis and reviews of documentation, design and infrastructure that led to the creation of over 200 user stories and acceptance criteria.
+When ORX approached us with the requirement to overhaul their news application, we began the project with an software discovery phase encompassing collaborative Agile discovery workshops, user profile analysis and reviews of documentation, design and infrastructure that led to the creation of over 200 user stories and acceptance criteria.